 Use a lock

-Just like you wouldn't leave your bike unchained or car unlocked, ensure that you secure your pram with a lock.
-There are many different types available, however they're all designed to act as a deterrent and prevent opportunistic theft.
+There are many different types available, but they're all designed to act as a deterrent and prevent opportunistic theft.

 Label or mark it